 - Observe the patient for 20-40 minutes after the test

 SPT increases the accuracy of diagnosis when added to the history and examination.

 However, it needs expertise to conduct and interpret correctly, especially for under 2-year-olds.
-It can only be used on normal healthy skin (e.g. can’t be used in eczema flare – severe dermatographism can cause non-specific wheal and flare reactions to skin pricking alone).
+It can only be used on normal, healthy skin (e.g., it can’t be used in eczema flare – severe dermatographism can cause non-specific wheal and flare reactions to skin pricking alone).
 It also needs a cooperative subject.

-Antihistamines and other interfering drugs (e.g. antidepressants, topical steroids reduce skin reactivity) should be stopped prior to SPT.
+Antihistamines and other interfering drugs (e.g. antidepressants and topical steroids reduce skin reactivity) should be stopped prior to SPT.

 What are the indications for skin prick testing?

 SPT is not routinely indicated for:

 - Migraines/behavioural disorders